Chainverse/docs-site/docs/ramp/partner/quick-demo.md

   <figcaption>Payment Screen</figcaption>
 </p>

+You have the option to hide this fee commission in the widget by utilizing the `isFeePartnerHidden` parameter.

-You now have the option to explore the ChainVerse widget and try out the default user flow provided by ChainVerse.
+Great!
+Now you can explore the ChainVerse widget and try out the default user flow provided by us.